vgraveto/knx-datasets/README.md

 Each *Device info* request is composed of the attacker sending  TConnect and DeviceDescription messages.
 The device replies with TACK and DeviceDescription messages.
 The attacker sends TACK and MemoryRead messages witch are replied TACK and MemoryResponse messages.
 The attacker sends TACK and ADCRaad replied with TACK and TACK and ADCREsponse.
 The last two exchanges are repeated some times to gather the device information and finally the attacker ends the conversation sending a last TACK and TDisconnect.

-### Message injection}
+### Message injection
 The *Message injection* consists on sending into the bus valid KNX messages with different rates and contents simulating that the attacker has the purpose of disturbing the BACS.

 	#### Slow rate attack
 	This *Slow rate attack* uses valid KNX messages but with invalid SA or DA that are injected at random intervals on the bus.
 Three different datasets are provided with different poison densities: 1\%, 5\% or 10 \% of the total messages in the dataset.

 	#### High rate attack - DoS
 	The *High rate attack* consists of a Denial of Service (DoS) attack where a large number os messages (15'000) are injected into the bus with high density rate (one each millisecond).
 The used message is a valid KNX message with valid SA and DA (0xBC116E1403E100804A) that is the instruction used to open the dinning room blind using the switch IA 1.1.110.
 A message  of type GroupValue\_Write is sent to GA 2/4/3 with value 0x00.
 The attack starts at 9:55:10 pm of 17/March/2020 and has the duration 15 seconds.

 ### Invalid context attack